A stratified homotopy hypothesis: Introduction

 \begin{remark} After To\"en in \cite{toen}, there is a canonical equivalence between any two $\oo$-categories of $\oo$-categories up to taking opposites.
 Consequently, we will typically not use notation to distinguish between an $\oo$-category which has first been constructed in a particular model, such as simplicial categories, and the associated $\oo$-category in a different model, such as quasi-categories.
 For instance, $\Strat$ will stand for both a simplicial category and an $\oo$-category.
 When we make an argument using specific point-set features of a particular model (e.g., by using Kan fibrations of simplicial categories), we will use the name of that model.
 When we make a argument which works in every model for $\oo$-category theory, then we avoid use of a particular term and simply refer to $\oo$-categories. \end{remark}

 \begin{remark} We work throughout internal to $\oo$-category theory.
 For instance, after \cite{toen} and \cite{clark-chris}, we employ Rezk's complete Segal spaces as an internal construction of the $\oo$-category of $\oo$-categories, rather than as a model category.
 As such, we do not construct a model structure for striation sheaves or transversality sheaves, it not being necessary to do so for our larger purpose.
 Nevertheless, such model structures could be beneficial.
-The interested reader could take on this question, constructing model structures for striation sheaves and transversality sheaves parallel to the complete Segal space and quasi-category model structures. \end{remark}
+See Problem~\ref{prob.model}. \end{remark}

 \begin{notation} In the following, we encounter a number of examples of collections of topological objects which form both a discrete category of interest, such as the category $\strat$ of stratified spaces, and a quite different higher category of interest, such the $\oo$-category $\Strat$ of stratified spaces.
 In such cases, we will often use calligraphic typeface for the first letter of the higher category.
-In cases which will never be ambiguous we will stay with the plain sans serifed type (such as for the $\oo$-category $\Cat_{\oo}$ of $\oo$-categories). \end{notation}
+In cases which will never be ambiguous we will stay with the plain sans serifed type.
+(These cases which will never be ambiguous include: the $\oo$-category $\Cat_{\oo}$ of small $\oo$-categories; the $\oo$-category of functors $\Fun(\cC, \cD)$ between two $\oo$-categories $\cC$ and $\cD$; the $\oo$-category $\psh(\cC):=\Fun(\cC^{\op}, \spaces)$ of space-valued presheaves on an $\oo$-category $\cC$.) \end{notation}

 In what remains of this introduction, we relate the present results and approach to previous work and then give a more technical linear overview of the sections of this work and the results therein.